Back in the day, VW's were everywhere and finding a decent used one for sale was no

 want to risk their money on a car who's ownership is in "limbo" like this.
 And you should also be

-aware that selling this car to an out-of-state buyer will be virtually impossible because the
+out-of-state buyer will be virtually impossible because the

 buyer's DMV won't honor your State's Affidavit and "waiting period" legalities.
 So if the car